Influence of a keV sterile neutrino on neutrino-less double beta decay -- how things changed in the recent years: The effective mass

 However, we have not yet discussed how to combine these bounds.
 This is a subtle question, since after all different satellites have made observations of different galaxies, and when taking all observations at face value there could be unknown systematic errors involved.
-In order to show how such considerations can modify the results, we have decided to use three different cases.
+In order to show how such considerations can modify the results, we have decided to illustrate three different cases.
 This means we consider the limit as valid before 2011, consisting of the CDFS and the LMC bounds, of which we always take the strongest limit for a given mass.
 This limit is depicted as the red line in the upper right panel of Fig.~\ref{fig:bounds} and will later on be called ``OLD'' in the plots.
-We also use two different limits including the newer observations: the scenario ``NEW conservative'' adds only the Chandra observations of the nearby sources, while ``NEW restrictive'' contains also the Andromeda and Willman~I observations.
+We also use two different limits including the newer observations: the scenario ``NEW conservative'' adds only the Chandra observations of the nearby sources, while ``NEW restrictive'' also contains the Andromeda and Willman~I observations.
 These two scenarios are depicted in the upper right panel by the black dashed and dotted curves, respectively.
 We would like to stress that we make no judgement on which of the observations mentioned should be included into a more robust combined bound, or not.
 However, any possible choice is likely to yield results in between our two ``NEW'' scenarios.
-In the lower two panels of Fig.~\ref{fig:bounds}, we also suggest linear fits in the $\log \theta^2$-$\log M [{\rm keV}]$ plane for our two scenarios.
-These fits can, to some extent, replace the older fit in Eq.~\eqref{eq:X-ray} if an easy formula is desired to make a rough estimate.
+In the lower two panels of Fig.~\ref{fig:bounds}, we suggest linear fits in the $\log \theta^2$-$\log M [{\rm keV}]$ plane for our two scenarios.